Surfboard fin: Foil

 Foil is one of the more important aspects of a fin, referring to the shape of the outside and inside faces of the fin, thinnest near the tip of the fin, and thicker near the base.
 Altering the flow of water over the fin surface has a direct impact on the performance of the fins and board.
 Your central fin will always be symmetrical and convex on both sides, this is often referred to as "50/50", this offers even distribution and stability.
 Outside fins are typically convex on the outside faces and flat or curved inwards on the inside.
 The flat inside creates a solid balance of control, speed and maneuverability, whilst a curved or concaved inside maximizes lift and minimal drag, more ideal for speed and fluidity.

 Flex

-The fin's flexibility or lack of flex significantly impacts the way your board reacts, a more flexible fin offers a more playful and fun experience, where a stiff fin will offer greater speed on hollow waves.
+The fin's flexibility or lack of flex significantly impacts the way the board reacts, a more flexible fin offers a more playful experience, where a stiff fin will offer greater speed on hollow waves.
 Higher-end fins come with both soft and stiff flex patterns being stiff at the base and softer at the tip.